National Highway 66 (India)

-The Ministry of Road Transport & Highways, Government of India has proposed a greenfield (i.e., new and parallel) access controlled expressway corridor connecting the port cities of Mangalore-Karwar-Panaji as part of the Indian National Expressway Network.
+The Ministry of Road Transport & Highways, Government of India has proposed a greenfield (i.e., new and parallel) access controlled expressway corridor connecting the port cities of Mangaluru-Karawara-Panaji as part of the Indian National Expressway Network.
 This expressway will be parallel to NH-66 and will be mainly located in coastal Karnataka.
 It is expected to be a 6/8 lane access-controlled 3D right-of-way designed expressway.

 Route description

 It starts at Panvel, at the junction of National Highway 48 (old NH4), and ends at Kanyakumari.
 NH-66 mainly traverses through the west coast of India, sometimes touching the shores of the Arabian Sea.
-The NH66 touches the Arabian Sea at Maravanthe in Karnataka, Thalassery and Alappuzha in Kerala.
+The NH-66 touches the Arabian Sea at Maravanthe in Karnataka, Thalassery, and Alappuzha in Kerala.
 It passes through the Indian states of Maharashtra, Goa, Karnataka, Kerala and Tamil Nadu.

-The National Highway 66 (previously numbered NH-17) connects cities, towns and major villages of different states as follows:
+The National Highway 66 (previously numbered NH-17) connects cities, towns, and major villages of different states as follows: